John Ricus Couperus: Last part of his life

 Couperus and his family travelled back to the Dutch East Indies by steamboat Prins Hendrik on 7 November 1872 (Couperus, his wife, four sons (including Louis Couperus) and two daughters).
 The family first settled in Batavia (Koningsplein) while Couperus took the supervision over Tjicoppo, the family estate near Buitenzorg.
 In the summer of 1878 the Couperus family returned to the Netherlands by steamboat; they settled at Nassaukade 4 in The Hague.
 In 1883 it was decided to sell the family property of Tjicoppo; with his part of the profits in hand Couperus gave order to build the house at Surinamestraat 20, The Hague.
 Here, the son of Couperus, Louis Couperus, wrote between 1887 and 1888 his best known novel Eline Vere.

 At 15 February 1893 the wife of Couperus, Catharina Geertruida Couperus-Reynst, died at the age of 64.
 Around this time Couperus wrote a family history, which he ended with the words: Keep your eyes on the past and see to it that the future will never ashame us.
 According to Henri van Booven Couperus felt that his end was near in the summer of 1902.
 On 13 October 1902 publisher L.J.
 Veen received a letter from Louis Couperus, in which he stated that he resided in The Hague because his father was dying.
 Couperus died that same day and was buried on 15 October 1902 at the general cemetery in The Hague, next to his wife.
-Frédéric Bastet, Louis Couperus.
-Een biografie.
-Amsterdam, 1987, p.
-278. His house at Surinamestraat 20 was later bought by lawyer and member of the House of Representatives Conrad Theodor van Deventer.
+His house at Surinamestraat 20 was later bought by lawyer and member of the House of Representatives Conrad Theodor van Deventer.